IDEA-Research/hana/README.md

 See [DATA](dataset/README.md) for reference.

 ## Config System
-Please refer to [Config Instructions]() for the details about the basic usage and settings of experiment configs.
+Please refer to [CONFIG](CONFIG.md) for the details about the basic usage and settings of experiment configs.

 ## Training
 **Train text2img 64\*64 resolution model**